 Occupational Therapy works to help a child become more independent in everyday tasks.
-Occupational Therapy treatment is designed to support a child and their family when they experience difficulties in the following areas:
+Occupational therapists provide treatment that is designed to support a child and their family when they experience difficulties in the following areas:

 FINE MOTOR SKILLS